 Abdominal Aortic Aneurysm

-An abdominal aortic aneurysm (AAA) is an abnormal dilatation of the main artery (aorta) in the abdominal cavity.
-The portion of the aorta below the kidney artery origins (infra-renal aorta) is the commonest site for aneurysmal change and accounts for almost 12,000 hospital admissions per year in the England.
+An abdominal aortic aneurysm (AAA) is an abnormal swelling of the main artery (aorta) in the abdominal cavity.
+The portion of the aorta below the kidney arteries (infra-renal aorta) is the commonest site for aneurysmal change and accounts for almost 12,000 hospital admissions per year in England.

 Search Symptoms and Conditions

 What should I do next?